CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.4 Samba.md

 In order to be able to quickly reinstall the * Samba * server in an emergency, the necessary installation packages and information SHOULD be deposited at a specified location.
 It SHOULD be guaranteed that they are available at all times.
 The documentation of the * Samba * configuration SHOULD always be up to date and comprehensible.

-For the * Samba * server SHOULD be tested depending on the server role and the availability requirements, whether it can be recovered and how long that takes.
+For the * Samba * server SHOULD be tested depending on the server role and the availability requirements, whether it can be recovered and how long it takes.
 Based on the results, the emergency plan SHOULD be improved.

 ### 3.3 Requirements for increased protection requirements